 Use of the bathroom and/or kitchen require reservations about three months ahead and don’t plan on turning around in the dining room at dinner time or you are likely to get disembowelled by a fellow guest holding a sharp cooking knife.

-I spend only one of my four nights here as when I booked it was , fortunately, only available when I booked for a single night.
+I spend only one of my four nights here as, when I booked it was , fortunately, only available for a single night.
 My second AirBnB is several notches higher on the approval rating with access to a great terrace overlooking Dubrovnik, its own bathroom etc. and it’s cheaper, too.

 Night falls on Dubrovnik at full moon

-Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history, ambience, fantastic views, good food and for a myriad other reasons.
+Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history and ambience.
+It has fantastic views, good food and a myriad of other pleasures.
 It’s not without its drawbacks as described here in my post The Balkans: Beauty and the Beast – from Dubrovnik to Sarajevo on my visit, in 2017.

-Chief grumble, for me, apart from the obvious over-crowding and the fact that almost no local people can afford to live in the old city any more (thanks to people like me) is that the city walls, which in the day time swarm with a non-stop stream of people, don’t open until 8 am and close at 7.30 pm (earlier at certain times of year).
+Chief grumble, for me, apart from the obvious over-crowding is that the city walls, which in the day time swarm with a non-stop stream of people, don’t open until 8 am and close at 7.30 pm (earlier at certain times of year).
+I also detest that fact that almost no local people can afford to live in the old city any more (thanks to people like me)

-Given that dawn and dusk are the optimum time to be on the walls this makes no sense at all.
-You can hear the wailing and gnashing of teeth of those who refused access to the wall at the very times when it is best enjoyed.
+Given that dawn and dusk are the optimum time to be on the walls the closing times for access to the wall make no sense at all.
+You can almost hear the wailing and gnashing of teeth of those who are refused access to the wall at the very times when it is best enjoyed.